 Style Scope AE uses a drag-and-drop interface, so even the technophobic can work it.
 You can upload a wide variety of data styles to AE, including (of course) Excel spreadsheets.

 The visualizations you can make are gorgeous, especially for a free program.

 Style Scope AE has beauty, but it also has brains.
 If you have trouble adapting to new technology, refer to one of the numerous free video tutorials on the StyleScope AE training page.

-16. Tableau Public
+14. Tableau Public

-Tableau also offers free BI software: Tableau Public.
-The program’s accessibility is a strong feature, with the ability to share visualizations via email or social media, and the option to connect to Google Sheets.
+Tableau Public is business intelligence tool creator Tableau’s free offering.
+The program’s accessibility is a strong feature, with the ability to share visualizations via email or social media and the option to connect to Google Sheets.

-17. Zoho Reports
+15. Zoho Reports

 Zoho’s business intelligence program, Zoho Reports, offers a free version that supports two users.
 The free version also offers unlimited reports and dashboards, as well as cloud storage.